Breaking Traditional Barriers to Engineering Education

 Engineering Design Practices

+Design is the cornerstone of engineering, and students will explore engineering design as a means to solve real-world problems.
 Students will develop personal problem-solving agency by practicing a systematized method of engineering design that builds autonomy and mastery.
 Students will troubleshoot and optimize in contexts of increasing ambiguity and complexity.
 Students will practice negotiating tradeoffs in design and valuing the input of multiple disciplinary expertise.
 Communication of results will occur in a school-wide ‘innovation showcase’ and in documentation through a digital design portfolio shared with the entire e4usa community.

-Red Thread: Discover Engineering
+Red Thread: Discover Engineeringred thread

 • Iterate and evolve the definition of what it means to engineer and be an engineer.